MohammedYehia/react-context-ws/README.md

 - Get back to [this](https://github.com/facebook/react/issues/15156#issuecomment-474590693) after you are comfortable with the Context API and the Hooks.

 - ### Redux vs Context API:
+  ***It is up to you but this is some of the things to keep in your mind before deciding on using one over the other***
     **Context API**
-    * Context is hard to debug doesn't have a debuging tools like redux.
+    * Context is hard to debug doesn't have debugging tools like redux.
     * No middlewares with Context API.

-    **Why use Redux:**
+    **When to use Redux:**
-    * seperation of concern(every function pure and do one thing/ you know everything about the input and the output)
+    * Separation  of concern(every function pure and do one thing/ you know everything about the input and the output)
-    * predictability(you know everything about the state/action shape...)
+    * Predictability(you know everything about the state/action shape...)
     * Ease of test (pure function)
-    * community support
+    * Community support
     * Redux devtools(time travel)
     * MiddleWares

-    **Why not use Redux:**
+    **When not to use Redux:**
     * 10 components for example
-    * large application but only a few component interact with each other
+    * Large application but only a few components interact with each other
-    * the size of the application where the bundle became bigger with redux
+    * The size of the application where the bundle became bigger with redux